Skip to content Skip to footer

 Frequently asked questions

-For career changers and serious portfolio building, yes.
-Dataquest’s downloadable projects, realistic exercises, and focused curriculum get you closer to job-ready work.
+For career changers and serious portfolio building, Dataquest is better — its downloadable projects, realistic exercises, and focused curriculum get you closer to job-ready work.
 For curious beginners, tool exploration, or anyone learning on a phone, DataCamp is better.
+The two aren’t really competing for the same learner: Dataquest wins on depth and outcomes, DataCamp wins on breadth, price, and ease of starting.

 Can you get a job with a DataCamp or Dataquest certificate?